 2026 Hyundai Elexio: price, specs and release date in Australia

-Hyundai is readying its latest entrant into the electric vehicle space, with confirmation the Hyundai Elexio family electric SUV will arrive in Australia early next year.
+Hyundai has announced pricing for its latest entrant into the electric vehicle space, with confirmation the Hyundai Elexio family electric SUV will cost $59,990 drive-away when it arrives in Australia in the first quarter of 2026.

 Hyundai already has one of the largest EV line-ups in Australia, from the excellent Inster to the luxury seven-seat Ioniq 9, but sales have struggled to keep pace with more affordable options from China and even its sister-company Kia.